6 Reasons Why You Should Tell Your Child About their Disability.

 The teacher never received any discipline for this, and it had happened years before I was their advocate.
 In her defense, mom telling the child about the diagnosis wouldn’t have necessarily changed anything.
 But, at least the child wouldn’t have been blindsided twice.
 As it was, the kids were mocking him for his (mental health) diagnosis.
 But to add insult to injury, he had to go home and ask mom if it was true.
 It was.

 We had this come up recently in the Facebook group.
 A teenager was unaware of his IEP and a teacher told him about it.
-I’ll be honest, my first instinct, and my first response to this parent was, “Self advocacy skills don’t just magically appear.”
+I’ll be honest, my first instinct, and my first response to this parent was, “Self-advocacy skills don’t just magically appear.”
 But then a few others started to post reasons why you should tell their child about their disability and not all were polite.
 I closed the thread.

 So let’s get into it.
 Should you or shouldn’t you tell your child about their disability?
 What about their IEP?
 Like most other areas of parenting, should we just leave parents alone and let them decide?
 Or should we try to nudge them one way or another?

 I’m going to go out there and just state my opinion.
 I believe that all children should be told about their diagnosis (es) and their IEP.
-However, parents should know their kid and decided when to tell them.
+However, parents should know their kid and decide when to tell them.

 6 reasons why you should tell their child about their disability